Occlusion Clearing Systems

 Research shows that feeding and decompression tubes clog on a regular basis – for nasoenteral (NE) small bore feeding tubes, the occlusion rate is approximately 25%*.
 If they remain occluded, patients can go without food or medication for hours or even days.
 Actuated Medical designs and manufactures tube clearing solutions that remove clogs in–patient.
 Our systems:

-- Reduces interruptions to feeding and medication regimens.
+- Allow patients to quickly resume feeding and medication regimes.

 All Actuated Medical products are designed, tested and manufactured under an FDA compliant, ISO–certified quality control system.